devendrajoshi/rag/README.md

 By understanding these functions and the `SPLITTER_CHUNK_OVERLAP` variable, you can gain a deeper understanding of the document indexing process in this API.

+### RAG Prompt Engineering
+Below is the prompt I have used in this tutorial:

+***You are an assistant for question-answering tasks.
+Use the following pieces of retrieved context to answer the question.
+If you don't know the answer, just say that you don't know.
+Use five sentences maximum and keep the answer concise.
+Question: {question}
+Context: {context}
+Answer:***

+For a more detailed explaination of this prompt and general discussion on prompt engineering, please refer to my [detailed post](https://www.linkedin.com/pulse/prompt-engineering-unleashed-advanced-techniques-rag-devendra-joshi-69ztc).